Maximum packings in graphs forbidding given rainbow cycles: Proof of Theorem

 \section{Proof of Theorem \ref{Thm-c4}}

-To establish the foundation for the subsequent proof, we first define a \emph{rainbow common neighbor} and introduce a classification of vertex pairs based on this notion.
+To establish the foundation for the subsequent proof, we first introduce some necessary terminology.
 A vertex $w$ is called a {\em rainbow common neighbor} of two distinct vertices $x$ and $y$ if $w$ is adjacent to both $x$ and $y$, and the colors on the edges $wx$ and $wy$ are distinct.
 Based on the number of such neighbors, we classify an unordered pair of distinct vertices $\{u, v\}$ as follows: If $\{u, v\}$ has three rainbow common neighbors, it is called a {\em large vertex pair}; if $\{u, v\}$ has two rainbow common neighbors, it is called a {\em medium vertex pair}; if $\{u, v\}$ has at most one rainbow common neighbor, it is called a {\em small vertex pair}.